Back to all articles

 It’s always best to talk to a doctor if you’re worried about anything.
 You should also check the threads of the coil each month to make sure it’s in place.
 If you can’t feel the threads, use alternative contraception and see your doctor.

 If you’re thinking about the coil or have any questions about contraception, a GP can offer personalised advice based on your health and lifestyle.
-At HealthHero, we offer online GP services that make it easy to get expert advice and prescriptions.
 Book a consultation today or find out more about your contraception options.